 Several years ago I had a management consulting engagement with a small software company.
 The business owner told me that they were, “an overnight success that was 10 years in the making.”
 His concern was that they might not be able to capitalize on recent success so he was looking for an outside opinion.

 I analyzed his business, product, customers, and competition.
 His largest competitor is the industry leader in this space, and products from both companies were evenly matched from a feature perspective.
-My client’s product even had a few key features that better for Healthcare and Union environments.
+My client’s product even had a few key features that better for management and compliance in Healthcare and Union environments that his larger and more popular competitor lacked.
 So, why weren’t they growing faster?

 Companies are in business to make money – pure and simple.
 Everything you do as a business owner or leader needs to be focused on growth.
 Growth is the result of a combination of factors, such as uniqueness of product or services provided, quality, reputation, efficiency and repeatability.
-Many of these are the same factors that drive profitability.
-Pricing can help drive profitability, so as you can see pricing can significantly impact growth.
+Many of these are the same factors that also drive profitability.
+Proper pricing can help drive profitability, and having excess profits to invest can significantly impact growth.

 One of the best books on pricing that I’ve ever found is, “The Strategy and Tactics of Pricing: A Guide to Profitable Decision Making” by Thomas T. Nagle and Reed K. Holden.
 This is an extremely comprehensive and practical book that I recommend to anyone responsible for pricing or who has P&L responsibility within an organization.
-This addresses the many complexities of pricing and is truly invaluable.
+It addresses the many complexities of pricing and is truly an invaluable reference.

-In a future post I will discuss the metrics that I use to understand efficiency and profitability.
+In a future posts I will write about the metrics that I use to understand efficiency and profitability.
 Metrics can be your best friend when it comes to finding ways to optimize pricing and maximizing profitability.
 This can help you create a systematic approach to business that increases efficiency, consistency, and quality.

 Lord William Thomson Kelvin was a pretty smart guy in the 1800’s.
 He didn’t get everything right (e.g., he supposedly stated, “X-rays will prove to be a hoax.”), but his success ratio was far better than most so he did have useful insight.
 I’m personally a fan of his quote, “If you can not measure it, you can not improve it.”